 Mary, Victor's oldest daughter can be found overseeing the downtown operations for the Callewaert family businesses.
 From housekeeper to dining room manager to bike shop attendant to server, Mary has done it all.
 Throughout the year, she stays busy within the company, travelling to Detroit and Chicago, where she is in charge of Ryba's fudge sales at various festivals and shows.
 Mary, along with the rest of her family, fell in love with Mackinac Island many years ago.
 She gives back to the Island by serving as Resident Park Commissioner, whose main goal is to conserve Mackinac's historical parks and sites.
 Mary is a driven business woman.
 She spends most of her time overseeing the operations of Mary's Bistro Draught House.

-Our guest service driven leader, Todd Callewaert acts as our CEO of Island House Hotel and restaurants.
+Our guest service-driven leader, Todd Callewaert acts as the CEO of Island House Hotel and restaurants.
 He has a lifetime of experience in the service industry in a variety of responsibilities, working as a dishwasher, busboy, waiter, and later a confectionery artist in the family fudge shops.
 In the late 1980s, with the knowledge he had gained from his many roles over the years, he made his move to hotel administration and began working beside his father, Victor.
-Proud alumni of Central Michigan University, Todd is currently the President of the Michigan Restaurant Association.
+Proud alumni of Central Michigan University, Todd has held leadership roles with the Michigan Restaurant & Lodging Association and Mackinac Island Tourism Bureau.
 He is active in the day-to-day operations of the Island House Hotel during the May to October season and is visible to employees and guests alike.
 Todd enjoys working beside his wife Jennifer and sons, William, and Andrew, each involved throughout the family businesses.
 Todd is a proud leader of this beautiful historic hotel and its employees.

 Ann Parrish, Victor’s youngest daughter, works behind the scenes as the Controller for Rena’s Fudge Shops, The Island House and the other various businesses owned by the Callewaert family.
 Before graduating from the University of Michigan, Ann held a variety of jobs in the company including Pancake House server, Ryba’s Fudge sales associate, Island House Reservations Manager, as well as Front Office Manager.
 As a current board member of the Mackinac Associates, Ann is involved in helping raise funds which support programs for the Mackinac State Historic Parks.
 She is happily married to her longtime love, Les Parrish, who is in charge of the confectionery production at Ryba’s Fudge.
 They have two children together, Riley and Lilly, who both spend their summers working in the family business as well.